-It is an energy focused medicine, in that it identifies that energy (blood and oxygen) is at the root of all physiological functions in the body.
+An energy focused medicine, it identifies that energy is at the root of all physiological functions.

 Acupuncture works in two ways.

-Firstly local Acupuncture points are used to restore blood circulation to a specific area of the body which is not functioning properly, nourishing the cells and tissue bringing renewed vitality to the area.
+Firstly, local Acupuncture points are used to restore blood circulation, nourishing the cells and tissue bringing renewed vitality to the specific body part being treated.

-Secondly, specific Acupuncture points on the body are stimulated to affect the organs and their specific body systems which need support to function properly.
+Secondly, Acupuncture points are stimulated to affect the functioning of organs and their specific systems.

 Stimulation at specific acupuncture points is applied by the use of a few (very fine) needles.
 Other modalities can also be used instead or alongside acupuncture such as moxa, cupping and massage to restore health.

-Acupuncture is one aspect of Chinese Medicine, with diet, exercise, herbal medicine and meditation being the other components to maintaining health.
+Acupuncture is one aspect of Chinese Medicine, with Diet, Exercise, Herbal Medicine and Meditation all being the other components that work in synergy to maintain health.

-I highly value the Chinese Medicine view on nutrition and as such will recommend certain foods to help improve presenting complaint.
+Chinese Medicine’s understanding on nutrition is refined but can be simplified and as such I will recommend & explain why certain foods will be beneficial to improve presenting complaint.

 A form of heat therapy it can boost blood circulation locally or stimulate the function of the acupuncture point specifically.

 Moxa is used in a variety of ways, either as moxa balls, placed on the end of a needle.
 Once lit, the heat is transmitted through the needle bringing warmth and vitality to the area.
 It can also be used instead of an acupuncture needle, by placing a moxa stick over the acupuncture point.